mmfrenkel/pinnochios-pizza/README.md

 #### 2. Set environmental variables
-Running this project locally requires configuring a single local environmental variable (`PIZZA_EMAIL_PASSWORD`) that represents the password associated with the _Pinnochio's Pizza & Subs_ email account (`pinnochiopizzaandsubs@gmail.com`) that is required in order to email confirmation emails to customers.
+Running this project locally requires configuring a single local environmental variable (`PIZZA_EMAIL_PASSWORD`) that represents the password associated with the _Pinnochio's Pizza & Subs_ email account (`pinnochiopizzaandsubs@gmail.com`).
+This is required in order to send confirmation emails to customers.

 _Password hint_: pizza (all lowercase) + subs (all uppercase) + year that application was created

 ### Run

-With the above completed, you can deploy the website locally and review it via:
+With the above steps completed, you may deploy the website locally and review it:
 ```
 (venv) $ python manage.py runserver
 ```
-Use the resulting url printed out by Django in any browser.
+Use the resulting url printed out by Django in any browser to see the website in action.

 ### Develop

+Use the following tips in making changes to this application.

 #### a.
 Database migrations

-Run database migrations, after making changes to the database model in `orders/models.py` with the following commands:
+To run database migrations, after making changes to the database model in `orders/models.py`, use the following commands:
 ```
 (venv) $ python manage.py makemigrations
 (venv) $ python migrate --run-syncdb